Christine Darby // Published: August 2019 // Updated: June 2025

 What is Google Search Console?

-We do not recommend Squarespace’s integration for a variety of reasons:
+We do not recommend Squarespace’s integration for most sites, here’s why:

 Verify Your Site on Google Search Console